Whole Plant Nutrition (WPN) for Life solves four (4) problems:

 Until TC and LDL levels are below 150 and 57 respectively, consumption of highly caloric whole foods such as olives, coconuts, avocados, and even seeds and nuts should be limited so that one's daily total fat consumption is about 10% of one's daily caloric intake.
 This comes out to be about 25g for me.
 Dr. Michael Greger gives evidence that consuming one ounce of nuts per day is very beneficial and the added 20g of fat surprisingly does not adversely degrade one's low-fat objective.
 This allows me to consume about 45g of fat, practically all of which is unsaturated.

 The term WPN is best used with the word "lifestyle" instead of "diet."
 The problem with the word "diet" is that it suggests a temporary period in which a goal is to be reached and when the diet has achieved its purpose, it is no longer needed.
 The benefit of keeping to a WPN regimen is that it is a diet for life.
 It works for all conditions (with a very few food exceptions for a very few specific diseases) and mitigates, prevents, or even reverses all of the top diseases that kill Americans.
 It is the ideal lifestyle that everyone, worldwide should eat at all stages of life after being weaned.
-Until then a mother's breast milk is ideal.
+Until then a mother's (of the same species!) breast milk is ideal.

 Dr. Joel Fuhrman's Aggregate Nutrient Density Index (ANDI) rates foods according to their nutrition per calorie on a scale from 0 to 1000.
 Foods with the highest nutrition and lowest number of calories per serving such as mustard/turnip/collard greens, watercress, and cooked kale earn the top ANDI score of 1000.
 On the other end of the scale, sodas, for example, have an ANDI score of 1 and granulated white sugar, 0.